edestcroix/ForthRB/README.md

 Also, the CELLS keyword doesn't do anything in this implementation because the cell size is always 1, so there is nothing to multiply.

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).